Skip to main menu Skip to main content Skip to footer content

 Kate Long Stellar, Librarian (she/her), has a profound interest in book arts, typography, concrete poetry, and graffiti.
 She also gained an appreciation for 20th-century graphic design while at the award-winning studio, Office.
 Kate earned her MLIS through Drexel University, which serves her well as she helps to preserve and catalog the collection, while making it accessible to our community.
 Kate leads the collections department, helped launch our Online Archive, and serves on the Archive’s curatorial team.
 She relishes helping people access the things that interest them.

-Grendl Löfkvist, Education Director (she/her), teaches type history and theory in the Type West program.
+Grendl Löfkvist, Dean of Type West (she/her), teaches type history and theory in the Type West program.
 Outside the Archive, Grendl teaches the history of graphic design, book arts, typography, and letterpress printing at City College of San Francisco, as well as calligraphy at the San Francisco Center for the Book.
 Grendl has ink in her veins: she was an offset press operator for 20 years; and she serves on the board of directors for the American Printing History Association’s Northern California chapter.
 Her interests include the study of printing as a subversive “Black Art” and she’s always on the lookout for bizarre or macabre print, type, and lettering lore (she is a bit of a goth).

 Lucie Parker, Publisher, Letterform Archive Books (she/her), made her first book when she was three years old, and — 200-plus titles later — she shows no sign of letting up.
 With nearly 15 years’ experience crafting best-selling books for the trade and gift markets, Lucie specializes in producing high-end, design-driven books, often in collaboration with museums — such as the Exploratorium and the Walt Disney Family Museum — and magazines, such as Popular Science.
 Lucie was formerly a senior editor at Weldon Owen Publishing, where she developed more than 20 art, lifestyle, and technology titles a year.
 We are thrilled to have her expertise and enthusiasm as we ramp up the Archive’s publishing program.